Implementing HealthPathways across Queensland: A case study

 The Problem of Chronic Pain and Scope for Improvements in Patient Outcomes

-Sapere was commissioned Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists to investigate the cost of chronic pain to New Zealand.
+Sapere was commissioned by the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists to investigate the cost of chronic pain to New Zealand.
 Our report finds that chronic pain costs more than diabetes or dementia yet there is no comprehensive plan to address it.
-Our research also finds that one in five
+Our research also finds that one

 Targeted Engagement on Family Funded Care and Paid Family Care